 For more information, questions or assistance, please e-mail email@example.com.

-6.5 NAB CE credits for administrators and 6.0 contact hours for nurses through the Iowa Board of Nursing.
+5.25 NAB approved CEs are available upon completion and 4.0 contact hours for nurses through the Iowa Board of Nursing.

-- Review of activities and other programs in the center that can impact functional outcomes.
+6. Review of activities and other programs that can impact facility-wide adoption of person-centered care.